nguyennguyetgiavy-da/olist-customer-dissatisfaction-analysis/README.md

 - Delivery delays are the strongest driver of customer dissatisfaction — orders delivered after 35 days show approximately 9.5× higher negative review rates than orders delivered within 7 days.
 - Customer dissatisfaction is concentrated among a relatively small group of sellers and product categories, indicating that issues are not evenly distributed across the platform.
-- North and Northeast regions consistently lag behind benchmark states such as São Paulo (SP) and Paraná (PR) in both delivery performance and customer satisfaction.
+- North and Northeast regions consistently lag behind São Paulo (SP), the platform's delivery-performance benchmark, in both delivery performance and customer satisfaction.

 ---